 Lemon Meringue Pie Recipe

-1 baked pie crust.
+Use one pre-baked pie crust.
 Either a homemade pie crust or a premade crust.
-(Tip: use a fork and the bottom and sides of the crust in the dish to prevent the crust from bubbling while baking).
+(Tip: use a fork to poke holes into the bottom and sides of the crust in the dish to prevent the crust from bubbling while baking).
 Lightly beat 1 egg white and brush the crust during the last five minutes of baking to seal it for the lemon filling.
 Be sure to do this step to prevent crust from getting soggy from the filling.

 Directions for the filling: